-The 1967-69 Ford Thunderbirds had decidedly left their youthful flair days behind, ditching the convertible and uni-body construction for tomb like isolation with a separate body and frame construction.
-Although slathered with the latest in accessories, like the reintroduced sunroof that attempted to let the sunshine in, your typical sophisticated 30-something of the Age of Aquarius was choosing their personal luxury elsewhere in more daring packaging.
+The 1967-69 Ford Thunderbirds had decidedly left their youthful flair days behind, ditching the convertible and unibody construction for tomb-like isolation aided by separate body and frame construction.
+Although slathered with the latest in accessories, like the reintroduced sunroof that attempted to let the sunshine in, your typical sophisticated thirtysomethings of the Age of Aquarius were choosing their personal luxury elsewhere in more daring packaging.

-That daring challenge came in the form of Pontiac’s last Greatest Hit of the 1960s, the Great Grand Prix re-think (CC here).
-The grandiose G-Body with that spectacularly long hood was a runaway success and shifted the game of Personal Luxury away from big bruisers like the Toronado, Riviera and Thunderbird and down a size (and price bracket) to just above the mundane mid sized sedan and coupe.
+That biggest challenge came in the form of Pontiac’s last Greatest Hit of the 1960s, the Great Grand Prix re-think (CC here).
+The grandiose G-Body, with its spectacularly long hood, was a runaway success and shifted the game of Personal Luxury away from big bruisers like the Toronado, Riviera and Thunderbird and down a size (and price bracket) to just above the mundane mid-sized sedan and coupe.

-But true to Ford’s misstep patterns, it found itself stumbling or capitalizing on a market segment (Personal Luxury was accidentally a Studebaker Hawk creation, Pony Cars an outgrowth of sporty compacts like the Corvair Monza) and then languishing in product development, or going to the complete opposite of what made its entries in that market unique or desirable.
+But true to Ford’s misstep patterns, it found itself stumbling upon a segment (Personal Luxury was accidentally a Studebaker Hawk creation, Pony Cars an outgrowth of sporty compacts like the Corvair Monza), and capitalizing on great initial success, only to allow product development to languish, and overdoing their entries in a given market to the point they’d wind up the complete opposites of what made them unique or desirable.
 After the Falcon and Fairlane got lost in the woods, it was the Thunderbird’s turn.

-The 4 door “Personal Luxury Sedan” was a bad enough misstep; deciding that a series of Pontiac cues, courtesy of Semon “Bunkie” Knudsen’s ideas, were an almost fatal blow.
+The four-door “Personal Luxury Sedan” was a bad enough misstep; adopting a series of Pontiac cues, brought to Ford courtesy of Semon “Bunkie” Knudsen, was an almost fatal blow.
 The “Bunkie Beak” was a watered down cue that looked straight out of the Pontiac studio.
-Although in hindsight described as a “bird beak” that truly captured the mythical bird aura of the Thunderbird, it couldn’t have come at a worse time to seem in any way unique.
+Although in hindsight, that “bird beak” truly captured the mythical bird aura of the Thunderbird, it couldn’t have come at a worse time to seem in any way unique.

 In fact, the whole 1970 reskinning of the Thunderbird comes across as a proposal to keep the 1969 Grand Prix on the larger, swoopier B-Body shell, right down to the semi-fastback roofline that got progressively faster on GM B-Body coupes between 1965 and 1968.
 It is completely incongruous to the Broughamification of the T-bird that happened in 1967, and would return out of nowhere in 1972.

-At least underneath all of this brand identity confusion the Thunderbird was a fine hustler once again.
-At least in a straight line.
+At least underneath all of this brand identity confusion, the Thunderbird was a fine hustler once again.
+In a straight line.
 Not only was the 429 the standard engine by this point, the Thunderbird 429 used wedge heads, making these Thunderbirds perhaps the liveliest since the Lincoln 430 was stuffed under their hoods 10 years earlier.

 Was it a complete failure?
-In some ways it put one of the biggest nails in the Thunderbird coffin, showing how much a fully unique product had lost its way in 15 years.
-Then again that’s a lifetime in the American Auto Industry.
-In an even shorter time window the Impala name went from Show Car, to Special Coupe and Convertible to the Sedan your dad regularly traded in.
+In some ways it put one of the biggest nails in the Thunderbird coffin, showing how much a fully unique product had lost its way in fifteen years.
+Then again, that’s a lifetime in the American Auto Industry.
+In an even shorter time window the Impala name went from show car, to special coupe and convertible to the sedan your dad regularly traded in.